Question about the program? Call, text or email us. We're here to help!

 Changing your mindset, psychology, and habits around food takes daily, consistent action.

 And when you put effort into forming new habits, amazing things happen.
 Like the fact that one day, you'll look up and discover that you, not your cravings, are in control.

 Of course, this goes against everything we hear from the health and fitness industry about how you can change anything with a 30-day challenge.
-The way I see it is, the key to beating emotional eating isn’t about what we do occasionally, it’s what we do consistently.
+The way I see it, the key to beating emotional eating isn't about what we do occasionally; it's about what we do consistently.